$\infty$-Operads as Analytic Monads: Introduction

 For our purposes, the relevant morphisms between polynomial functors $\mathcal{S}_{/I} \to \mathcal{S}_{/J}$ are the cartesian natural transformations.
 We show in \S\ref{subsec:morpolyfun} that these are represented by diagrams of the form

 The interplay between the polynomial functors and the diagrams that represent them (called polynomial diagrams) is a key aspect of the theory: some features are most easily handled in terms of functors and some more easily in terms of representing diagrams.
 To exploit this fully we need to describe polynomial functors with varying source and target in terms of diagrams.
 To define such a general \icat{} of polynomial functors we start by constructing a double \icat{} of ``colax squares'' in which the vertical arrows are right adjoints.
-This is a rather technical construction, involving the machinery of scaled simplicial sets, which we have delegated to Appendix~\ref{AppA}; the aim is to ensure coherence of all the Beck-Chevalley transformations once and for all in a uniform way.
+We have delegated its definition, in terms of lax natural transformations as studied in \cite{adjmnd}, to Appendix~\ref{AppA}, where we also discuss the naturality of the procedure of taking ``mates''; the aim is to ensure coherence of all the Beck-Chevalley transformations once and for all in a uniform way.
 With this in place, we can define an \icat{} $\PolyFun$ of polynomial functors and cartesian transformations, and a (much simpler) \icat{} $\Poly$ of polynomial diagrams (a subcategory of the \icat{} of diagrams in $\mathcal{S}$ of shape $\bullet \from \bullet \to \bullet \to \bullet$).
 The main result of \S\ref{subsec:icatpoly} is then that there is an equivalence of \icats{}

 over the source and target projections to $\mathcal{S} \times \mathcal{S}$.